TheMastermindPT/BlueSentinel/README.md

 ## What you'll find here

-> In short: my messy, unfiltered journey from zero to “dangerous enough” in cybersecurity.
+> In short: My unfiltered grind from zero to "dangerous enough" in cybersecurity.
+Tools, hacks, battle scars, and all the ugly lessons in between.

 ## 📂 Folder Structure